siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-7-31-prof-pabitra-pal-choudhury.md

 date: 2012-7-31
 speaker: "Prof. Pabitra Pal Choudhury, ISI, Kolkata"
 title: "Birth of Integral Value Transformation (IVT) and some observations in Mathematics and in Genomics"
 time: "4:00 pm- 5.00 pm"
-venue: "Department of Mathematics, Lecture Hall 1"
+time: "Department of Mathematics, Lecture Hall 1"
 ---
 Firstly, regarding Carry Value Transformation (CVT) some mathematical observations will be discussed.
 In using mathematical